CSCfi/csc-user-guide/docs/computing/disk.md

 ```
 puhti_workspaces
 ```
-If you are mostly using just one project in Puhti, you can set environment variables $SCRATCH and $PROCJAPPL to pont to the scratch and projappl directories of your most used CSC project.
+If you are mostly using just one project in Puhti, you can set environment variables $SCRATCH and $PROJAPPL to point to the scratch and projappl directories of a CSC project.
 This setting can be done with commmad:
 <pre>
 puhti_default_project <i>project_ID</i>
 </pre>